Tintagel Castle and Church Circular Walk

 Long Grass Quarry on Dunderhole Point was the last working quarry along the Tintagel coast, closing in 1937.
 The old office, engine and blacksmith's shop of the quarry have been converted into Tintagel youth hostel.
 You can see the slate waste from the dressing floors on the cliff face below it.

-- Turn left onto the track towards the Youth Hostel then from the waymark on the right, take the left path and follow this until it eventually emerges onto a larger path at a waymark.
+- Turn left onto the track towards the Youth Hostel then bear right to a waymark.
+Take the small coastal path beside the waymark and follow this to another waymark and remains of a concrete structure.
+Continue until the path eventually emerges onto a larger gravel path at a waymark.

 The Dunderhole is a 100ft deep split in the cliff face at Dunderhole Point at the end of Tintagel's Glebe Cliff.
 The name is a corruption of "Thunder hole"; when a big swell is running, the reason becomes apparent.
 When waves surge into the cavern at the bottom, they compress the air, which then exits through the Dunderhole with a sound that you do not so much hear, as feel resonate through your entire body.

-- At the waymark, turn left and follow the path until you reach another waymark.
+- At the waymark, turn left and follow the gravel path until you reach another waymark.

 The cliffs around the church are known as Glebe Cliffs.